rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 certain routine choices will already have been made, such as whether the encoding standard for the description will be MARC 21 and whether a resource issued as part of a monographic series or multipart monograph will be analyzed.

-INTRODUCTION
-Descriptive 22 Cataloging of Rare Materials (Books) Institutions may promote efficiency by setting cataloging policies for specific categories of materials in their collections rather than making decisions on an item‐by‐item basis.
-For example, an institution may decide to catalog all pre‐1831 books using DCRM(B), trace printers and booksellers for all pre‐18th‐century books, but give signature statements and expansive descriptive notes for 15thand 16th‐century books only.
+Institutions may promote efficiency by setting cataloging policies for specific categories of materials in their collections rather than making decisions on an item‐by‐item basis.
+For example, an institution may decide to catalog all pre‐1831 books using DCRM(B), trace printers and booksellers for all pre‐18th‐century books, but give signature statements and expansive descriptive notes for 15th and 16th‐century books only.
 It may choose to catalog all later books according to AACR2, but add selected genre/form or provenance name headings.
 It may decide that collection‐level cataloging is sufficient for brochures.
 A mechanism